 A. Answer the Following Question

-1. of good practice i 's calendar and term lengths, including non-standard terms, within the range in higher education?
-Do they contribute to an academic environment in which a rigorous and thorough education? □ No
+1. Are the institution's calendar and term lengths, including non-standard terms, within the range of good practice in higher education?
+Do they contribute to an academic environment in which students receive a rigorous and thorough education?